Chapter 1 Izzy

 When Larson found it, Jerry said, “Page 387, sir.”

 Steve Larson didn’t move a muscle.
 His eyes, however, snapped upward, and he peeked over his glasses at Jerry, his stare so hot Jerry thought the hairs on his face might singe.

 He did everything in his power not to smile.

-Larson shuffled to page 387, and his lips moved silently as he read the findings of Major Bern Selig and Ms. Annie Sherman.
+Larson shuffled to page 387.
+His lips moved silently as he read the findings of Major Bern Selig and Ms. Annie Sherman.
 A minute or two lapsed.
-He tossed the report down, removed his glasses and tucked them in his shirt pocket.
+He tossed the report down, removed his glasses, and tucked them in his shirt pocket.
 He leaned his elbows on the table and stared directly into Jerry’s eyes.
 Jerry stared joyously back.

 “And what do Mr. Selig and Ms. Sherman want to see happen?”